Picozen2718/Picozen2718.github.io/content/authors/admin/_index.md

 skills:
-  # The 'skills' section has been restructured based on the new content.
-  # The 'technical skills' and 'hobbies' have been replaced with
+  # The 'technical skills' and 'hobbies' sections have been replaced with
   # more detailed, resume-specific categories.
-  - name: Languages
-    items:
-      - name: English
-        description: ''
-        percent: 100
-      - name: Hindi
-        description: ''
-        percent: 100
-      - name: Marathi
-        description: ''
-        percent: 100
-      - name: Kannada
-        description: ''
-        percent: 100
-      - name: German (A2)
-        description: ''
-        percent: 40
-      - name: Sanskrit (Distinction)
-        description: Madhyma - Samskrit Bharati
-        percent: 100
   - name: Programming Languages
     items:
       - name: Qiskit